esromneb/davidmorseviolins/doc/WorkLog.md

 * `shell.tpl` has the images stacked up, I removed one
 * menuImg, menuA had to be reduced
 * all high number php pages need to be renumbered
+* I made custom home images which are the same dimensions as the menu items
+  * Now that intervew is out, I need special code to rewrite the number
+  * I'm too lazy to rename the image files

 original: